CyrielleAlbert/asteroids-frontend-react/README.md

 ASTEROIDS Application

 An application used to track asteroids based on the NASA API, built with React and TailwindCSS.
+This application is using in addition a backend for frontend.
+The repository can be found [here](https://github.com/CyrielleAlbert/asteroid-backend-kotlin)

 ## Project Status